-To protect your rights, we need to make restrictions that forbid anyone to deny you these rights or to ask you to surrender the rights.
-These restrictions translate to certain responsibilities for you if you distribute copies of the library, or if you modify it.
+To protect your rights, we need to make restrictions that forbid anyone to deny you these rights or to ask you surrender the rights. restrictions translate to certain you responsibilities for vou distribute copies of the library, or if you modify it.